n2geoff/nanoajax/README.md

 ## Documentation

 ```
-var xhrRequest = nanoajax.ajax(params, callback)
+var xhrRequest = riot.http(params, callback)
 ```

-Simple and small ajax function.
+Simple and small ajax decorator function for RiotJS.
 Takes a parameters object and a callback function.

 Parameters: